compromise-evident/Authorship/README.md

 to any type of encryption;
-Data is authenticated using the binary presence & absence of keys to lists of encrypted items (publicly verifiable yet authorized-only.)
+Data is authenticated using the binary presence & absence of keys to lists of encrypted items (hence publicly verifiable yet authorized-only.)

 <br>
 <br>